OpenLLM-France/Lit-Claire/README.md

 Note: you can also test LoRA weights directly, without merging first, by using `lora.py` instead of `base.py` in the two commands above.

-### Convert trained Lit-GPT model to transformers and upload it to Hugging Face
+### Convert trained Lit-GPT model and upload it to 🤗 Hugging Face

-You can convert the model to transormers with the following command.
+You can convert the model to [`transformers`](https://github.com/huggingface/transformers) with the following command.
 ```bash
 TRAINING_DIR=$WORK/../commun/Claire/Claire-Falcon-7B-0.1
 TRAINED_MODEL_PATH=$TRAINING_DIR/iter-020883-ckpt.pth